timetarget/react-native-image-manipulator/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import com.reactlibrary.RNImageManipulatorPackage;` to the imports at the top of the file
+- Add `import com.reactnativeimagemanipulator.RNImageManipulatorPackage;` to the imports at the top of the file
 - Add `new RNImageManipulatorPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: